 In my practice, I work with a number of couples from pre-conception all the way to infant HIV care.
 It's one of my favourite things to talk about because I am passionate about it.
 I have two children, one who was breastfed and one who was formula fed.
 I know first hand how difficult it can be to establish breastfeeding and how little support there is out there for breastfeeding mothers.
 It means a lot to me that my patients are offered support in this decision, and that they have no regrets 2 years down the line.

-Couples faced with the decision whether to breastfeed or not, arrive at my offices with a ready made decision to Formula feed.
-Most of the time the decision has been made based on FEAR.
+the decision has been made based on FEAR.
 No mother wishes to pass HIV on to her baby.
 And the 'professional opinion' and fear based advice out there abounds.

-Many Obstetricians, GPs, Paediatricians and midwives advise against breastfeeding because the "risk is too high".
-But are all these specialists able to quantify or qualify what the actual risk of HIV transmission is?
+actual risk of HIV transmission is?
 It is unacceptable to me that this coercive approach is taken instead of offering full information, including the pros and cons.
-We call this informed decision making.
+We call this

 Why are people afraid to Breastfeed if HIV positive?